GreenFlag31/node-tao/README.md

 });
 ```

-It is also possible to register helpers on `globalThis` without provide them to the template engine, but it can lead to name collision.
+It is also possible to register helpers on `globalThis` without providing them to the template engine, but it can lead to name collision.

 ## Include